JonneSaloranta/TankFull/README.md

 ## Questions

-If you have any questions, comments, or concerns about the Refuel Data Tracker, you can post an issue on this repository.
+If you have any questions, comments, or concerns about the TankFull Tracker, you can post an issue on this repository.